BD2KGenomics/dcc-ops/README.md

 See the Consonance [README](consonance/README.md) for details.
 Consonance assumes you have an SSH key created and uploaded to a location on your host VM.
 Other than that, there are no additional pre-setup tasks.

+#### Adding private SSH key to your VM

+Add your private ssh key under `~/.ssh/<your_key>.pem`, this is typically the same key that you use to SSH to your host VM, regardless it needs to be a key created on the AWS console so Amazon is aware of it.

 #### Consonance CLI on the Host VM

 You probably want to install the Consonance command line on the host VM so you can submit work from outside the Docker containers running the various Consonance services.
 Likewise, you can install the CLI on other hosts and submit work to the queue.